Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 570 should theoretically be a lot superior to the GeForce GTS 450 1GB overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 570 should be much faster than the GeForce GTS 450 1GB overall. (explain)

-Texel RateThe GeForce GTX 570 will be a lot (more or less 75%) faster with regards to anisotropic filtering than the GeForce GTS 450 1GB. (explain)
+Texel RateThe GeForce GTX 570 should be much (more or less 75%) faster with regards to anisotropic filtering than the GeForce GTS 450 1GB. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 570 is superior to the GeForce GTS 450 1GB, by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 570 is superior to the GeForce GTS 450 1GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison